12-Credit Online Graduate Certificate Program in

 - Learn how to interpret and apply current special education policy and law to practice, and gain the skills required to be professional and ethical educational leaders and advocates for students with disabilities.

 - Examine relevant legislation and recommended practices related to person-centered transition planning for students with disabilities in post-school and adult life, including postsecondary education, employment, community participation and independent living.

 - Gain a sound understanding of the common challenges facing students with disabilities as they transition to adulthood, while working directly with them to develop transition and community-based instruction plans.

 - Create a portfolio through the final Capstone project that demonstrates your mastery of the teaching and administrative competencies necessary for implementing a successful secondary transition program for students with disabilities.

-We are currently accepting applications for the spring 2017 semester.
-The application deadline is Friday, December 2nd.
-Apply now to avoid last minute processing delays.
+We are currently accepting applications for the Fall 2024 semester.
+The application deadline is June 21 at 11:59 p.m.
+EST. Apply now to avoid last minute processing delays.